bambis13/chat-space/README.md

 - has_many messages

-- has_many users, through: member
+- has_many users, through: members